Packers CEO acknowledges meeting Rodgers to discuss concerns - WHIZ News

 “There’s no doubt about it.
 The draft’s an interesting thing.
 It can kind of unfold differently than you think it’s going to unfold and it happens pretty fast.
 But certainly I think looking back on it sitting where we sit today there could have been some communication things we did better.”

+LaFleur also expressed his hope that Rodgers would return and said he didn’t want to imagine the three-time MVP playing anywhere else.

+“I believe he’s the greatest of all time,” LaFleur said.
+“So, anytime you have a guy of that caliber, of course, not only as the player but as the person as the leader in that locker room, of course you want him leading your team.”

-Rodgers responded by throwing an NFL-leading 48 touchdown passes and earning his third MVP award last season, but continued to make cryptic remarks about his long-term future with the Packers.
+Rodgers threw an NFL-leading 48 touchdown passes and earned his third MVP award last season, but he made cryptic remarks about his long-term future with the Packers.

 During the Packers’ playoff run, Rodgers referred to his future as a “beautiful mystery.”
 Rodgers said that “a lot of guys’ futures are uncertain, myself included,” after an NFC championship game loss to Tampa Bay, though he said less than a week later on “The Pat McAfee Show” that “I don’t think there’s any reason why I wouldn’t be back” in 2021.